Viktor Frankl portrait sketch

 This matters for people who are not in camps.
 Chronic illness that will not resolve.
 Grief that does not arc neatly toward recovery.
 Work that is genuinely bad, in a context where leaving is not currently possible.
 Relationships that demand from you more than they return, but cannot yet be changed.
 The attitudinal pathway does not transform these situations into good ones.
 It asks a different question: what can be done with this, as it is, now?

 Marcus Aurelius knew this question well.
 He was ill for much of his reign, conducting a war he had not sought, governing an empire he had not designed.
-In Meditations, he wrote of keeping his mind fixed on what a rational creature is for, regardless of conditions — “this is his only care, that his mind may always be occupied in such intentions and objects, as are proper to a rational sociable creature.”
+In Meditations, he wrote of keeping his mind fixed on what a rational creature is for, regardless of conditions — “taking care of this only all through life, that his thoughts turn not away from anything which belongs to an intelligent animal and a member of a civil community.”
 It reads like a private instruction.
 Do not let the conditions set the terms.
 Keep the orientation.

 How to Use It When Nothing Else Is Working